bhauman/figwheel-main/docs/tutorial.md

-Getting feedback like this as you are coding is more timely than waiting until a file is compiled and loaded by hand and allows you to concentrate more on the problem with less interuptions from the process.
+Getting feedback like this as you are coding is more timely than waiting until a file is compiled and loaded by hand and allows you to concentrate more on the problem with less interruptions from the process.

 Now let's cause a compile error by adding parenthesis around `defn